lukasfkt/ubatuba-events-tracker/README.md

    cp apps/web/.env.example apps/web/.env
    ```

-*If you are going to use docker for api, you need to change the environment values
+*If you are going to use docker for api, you need to change the **DATABASE_URL** value on environment.

 4. **Start Database using Docker**